makigas/makigas.es/README.md

 * Ruby 2.3.3 + Bundler.
 May suggest getting it via [rvm](https://rvm.io).
 * PostgreSQL 9.4.
 May work on MySQL and sqlite3, although hasn't been tested.
+* Node.js + Yarn are required for front-end dependencies.
 * `libpq-dev`.
 If `bundle install` refuses to install pg, may be because of this.
 * `imagemagick`.
 Required for image manipulation when creating playlists and topics.